akar43/CategoryShapes/README.md

 - `inferredShapes<id>` - Directory containing fitted basis shapes to instances, projection parameters after optimization etc.

 - `meshes<id>` - Directory containing meshes fitted to each instance.
-Each file contains 'faces' and 'vertices'.
+Each file contains `'faces'` and `'vertices'`.
 Can be viewed using the showMesh function

 - `depthMap<id>` - Directory containing meshes rendered into depth maps per instance.